En stapel av böcker på ett rustikt träbord mot en rosa bakgrund. Överst ligger en uppslagen bok med sidorna utspridda, som om den fångats i rörelse.

 A man, played by Michael Keaton, who is diagnosed with cancer tries to create memories for his son by documenting his thoughts and experiences about life and death.
 A film about loss, family and leaving a legacy.

-• “The Green Mile” (Original title: The Green Mile, 1999)
+• “The Green Mile” (1999)

 A death row inmate with supernatural powers touches life and death in a profound way.
 The film deals with justice, faith, forgiveness and death.